Asbestos Awareness - For All Who Work in Schools: Why? Asbestos is Found in 75% of State Schools

-“Of the approximate 20,400 primary schools and 3,400 secondary schools in the UK, some 13,000 were built between 1945 and 1974, when the use of ACMs (Asbestos Containing Materials) in building was at its peak.
-Many other school premises would have been refurbished during or since that period, providing the potential for the introduction of ACMs e.g. lagging, ceiling panels, partition walls, sprayed coatings.
+"Of the approximate 20,400 primary schools and 3,400 secondary schools in the UK, some 13,000 were built between 1945 and 1974, when the use of ACMs (Asbestos Containing Materials) in building was at its peak.
+Many other school premises would have been refurbished during or since that period, providing the potential for the introduction of ACMs, such as lagging, ceiling panels, partition walls, and sprayed coatings."

-More than 140 schoolteachers have died from mesothelioma (a cancer that is almost exclusively caused by exposure to asbestos) in the past ten years.
-An unknown number of cleaners, administrative staff, caretakers, cooks and dinner ladies have also died.
+The health risks associated with asbestos exposure cannot be understated.
+More than 140 schoolteachers have died from mesothelioma, a cancer that is almost exclusively caused by asbestos exposure, in the past ten years.
+Additionally, an unknown number of cleaners, administrative staff, caretakers, and other school employees, such as dinner ladies, have also died from asbestos-related illnesses.
+This stark reality underscores the critical need for asbestos awareness in schools and the importance of implementing proper safety measures.

 • Walls